LD-ZNet: A Latent Diffusion Approach for Text-Based Image Segmentation: Discussion

 \section{Discussion}

 In this section we present more qualitative results to demonstrate several interesting aspects of our proposed technique when applied towards downstream segmentation tasks.
-In \cref{fig:ai_generated_qualitative,fig:ldznet_ai_generated,fig:scene_understanding}, we visualize results of text-based image segmentation on a diverse set of images, which include AI generated images, illustrations and generic photographs.
-In Figure~\ref{fig:scene_understanding}, we show that when LD-ZNet is applied on the same image with various text prompts, and it is able to correctly segment the object and stuff classes being referred to in both examples.
+In \cref{fig:ai_generated_qualitative,fig:ldznet_ai_generated,fig:scene_understanding,fig:visual_results3}, we visualize results of text-based image segmentation on a diverse set of images, which include AI generated images, illustrations and generic photographs.
+In Figure~\ref{fig:scene_understanding}, we show that when LD-ZNet is applied on the same image with various text prompts, it is able to correctly segment the object and stuff classes being referred to in both examples.
 This capability is crucial for open-world segmentation and overall understanding of the scene.
 The results also highlights that the algorithm works remarkably well on other domains like cartoons/illustrations.
-It is noteworthy that LD-ZNet can perform accurate segmentation for text prompts which include cartoons (Pikachu, Godzilla), celebrities (Donald Trump, Spiderman), famous landmarks (Eiffel Tower), as seen in Figure~\ref{fig:ldznet_ai_generated}.
+It is noteworthy that LD-ZNet can perform accurate segmentation for text prompts which include cartoons (Pikachu, Godzilla), celebrities (Donald Trump, Spiderman), famous landmarks (Eiffel Tower), as seen in Figure~\ref{fig:ldznet_ai_generated}. \camready{Finally, Figure~\ref{fig:visual_results3} shows the advantages of leveraging semantic information present in the latent diffusion features.
+Compared to our baseline RGBNet, the proposed LD-ZNet generates better segmentation maps across animations, celebrity images and illustrations.}